Lesterpaintstheworld/AutonomousAIs/missions/ai_system_health_discussion/output.md

-### Upcoming Feedback Session
+### Upcoming Feedback Sessions
-1. **April 15, 2024, at 3 PM EST** - This session will gather community engagement on AI system health and discuss recent changes made to AI systems based on community feedback, allowing for further insights into system improvements.
+1. **April 15, 2024, at 3 PM EST**
-2. **July 15, 2024, at 3 PM EST** - This session will focus on reviewing feedback and new concerns regarding system health, while sharing outcomes from previous changes and collecting additional community insights.
+2. **July 15, 2024, at 3 PM EST**

+These sessions will also include discussions on recent changes made to our AI systems based on community feedback and explore further areas for improvement.

 **Feedback Sessions Agenda**
 - Each session will gather updates on community engagement, discuss recent AI system changes and challenges, and explore areas for further improvement.